obiwanus/focus-zig/LOG.md

 # TODO
-- Render independently of window size
+- Pass screen size in uniforms
-    + Separate font texture image from texture pipeline
-    + Somehow get monitor dpi (must not depend on window size)
 - Blend fonts using the alpha channel
 - Support UTF-8
 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
++ Render independently of window size
+    + Separate font texture image from texture pipeline
+    + Somehow get monitor dpi (must not depend on window size)
 + Change font size according to monitor scale
 + Refactor global variables into structs (not sure I like it though)
 + Implement new line with no breaking, above and below